Semantic Data Representation for Explainable Windows Malware Detection Models: Related works

 Numerous malware datasets were collected and made available to researchers (see Section~\ref{sec::othersources} for a comparison).
 To our best knowledge, apart from our work, there were no prior attempts to facilitate ontologies to enrich malware datasets with the semantics required to employ knowledge-enabled AI tools such as concept learning to characterize malware for the sake of explainability.
 Closest to our efforts is perhaps the Malicious Behavior Ontology (MBO), which describes malware \cite{gregio2016ontology}.
-However, this ontology concentrates on behaviors and does not match effectively the known datasets such as EMBER, \ac{SOREL}, or another.
-Also, it does not follow the requirements for this type of application as given by Balogh \cite{balogh2021}.
-It may however be useful for the future goal of extending the PE Malware Ontology for the needs of dynamic malware analysis.
-MALOnt ontology is also a knowledge base that describes malware \cite{rastogi2020malont}, but its main focus is threat intelligence (i.e., attack patterns, IoCs, etc.).
+The primary objective of this ontology is to represent various malicious dynamic properties, such as anti-analysis, system information stealing, or exploitation.
+It may however be useful for the future goal of extending the PE Malware Ontology for the needs of dynamic malware analysis (as we discuss below).
+The MALOnt ontology is also a knowledge base that describes malware \cite{rastogi2020malont}, but its main focus is threat intelligence (i.e., attack patterns, IoCs, etc.).
+However, it should be noted that none of the mentioned ontologies are directly compatible with state-of-the-art static malware datasets, such as EMBER, \ac{SOREL}, or BODMAS.
+Also, they does not follow the requirements for this type of application, as given by Balogh \cite{balogh2021}.